-Charlotte Hungerford Hospital Wound Care and Hyperbaric Medicine Center provides specialized treatment for chronic or non-healing wounds by a wound care specialist, which are defined as sores or wounds that have not significantly improved from conventional treatments.
+Charlotte Hungerford Hospital Wound Care and Hyperbaric Medicine Center provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.

-That’s where our Wound Care Services and wound care specialists can help.
+That’s where our Wound Care Services can help.
 With the state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.

-The advanced treatments available at the wound care services center include hyperbaric oxygen therapy, negative pressure wound therapy, bio-engineered skin substitutes, biological and biosynthetic dressings and growth factor therapies.
+The advanced treatments available at the center include hyperbaric oxygen therapy, negative pressure wound therapy, bio-engineered skin substitutes, biological and biosynthetic dressings and growth factor therapies.
 The center features two hyperbaric oxygen chambers.

-The wound care services center is designed to complement and work in conjunction with the services offered by the patients’ primary care physicians.
+The center is designed to complement and work in conjunction with the services offered by the patients’ primary care physicians.
 It operates by appointment.

-William F. Polito MD, FACS who joined the CHH medical staff in 1985, is the Medical Director of Wound Care Services and the center, focusing his inpatient and outpatient practices on the management of acute and chronic wounds.
-Dr. Polito is a graduate of The University of Connecticut Medical School, and completed his Internship and Surgical Residency at The University of Maryland Medical Center.
-He is Board Certified in Hyperbaric Medicine and by the American Board of Surgery.
+William A. Gray, MD who joined the CHH medical staff in 2017, is the Medical Director of the Wound Care Center, focusing his outpatient practice on the management of acute and chronic wounds.
+Dr. Gray is a graduate of Medical University of the America’s.
+Dr. Gray completed his residency in Cincinnati, Ohio specializing in internal medicine in 2012.

-William F. Polito MD, FACS is joined by Asma Qamar, MD Infectious Disease, Darren Winkler, DPM FACFAS and Dennis D’Onofrio, DPM FACFAS to manage all wound conditions.
+William Gray, MD is joined by Dennis D’Onofrio, DPM, FACFAS to manage all wound conditions.

 Are you a candidate for specialized wound care?

-If you suffer from a chronic or non-healing wound, speak ask your physician about a referral to our Wound Care Center, or contact us directly for an assessment by a wound care specialist.
+If you suffer from a chronic or non-healing wound, speak ask your physician about a referral to our Wound Care Center, or contact us directly for an assessment.
 If you are a candidate for this outpatient program, the Wound Care Center will immediately work with you and your doctor to deliver the following:

 Wound Care Center Partnership with the Healogics™ Network

-Through a partnership with Healogics, CHH is able to offer a new and comprehensive wound care services center offering specialized wound care and hyperbaric medicine.
-Healogics is the world’s largest wound care management company with over 560 hospital partners delivering excellent evidence-based care to patients with chronic wounds.
+Through a partnership with Healogics, CHH is able to offer a new and comprehensive center offering specialized wound care.
+Healogics is the world’s largest wound care management company with over 750 hospital partners delivering excellent evidence-based care to patients with chronic wounds.
 Healogics has been the leader in wound care for over 20 years, offering the most advanced modalities.
 Of special importance to our hospital, Healogics Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 90% healing rate within 31 median days-to-heal, and extremely high patient satisfaction.